groupdocs-annotation/GroupDocs.Annotation-Docs/net/developer-guide/basic-usage/add-annotation-to-the-document/add-text-search-annotation.md

 {
 	SearchTextFragment searchText = new SearchTextFragment()
     {
-    	Text = "Welcome to GroupDocs",
+    	Text = "Welcome to GroupDocs", //here should be the text that is contained in your document, otherwise nothing will be highlighted
         FontSize = 10,
         FontFamily = "Calibri",
         FontColor = 65535,